NVIDIA/NeMo-Aligner/docs/user-guide/steerlm.rst

       --output-file=data/merge_val_reg.jsonl

-If you are interested in following the approach from HelpSteer2 work, please do the below instead.
+If you are interested in replicating Reward Modelling training in HelpSteer2, please do the below instead.

 .. code-block:: bash